Earth's Infrared Background: A Physics-Based Null Hypothesis for the Global-Scale Subannual Variability of Outgoing Longwave Radiation: Estimating the model parameters from observations

 In the context of the stochastic model used here, $\lambda_{0}$ determines the spatial decorrelation of the EIB.
 More precisely, $\lambda_{0}$ provides an upper bound on the spatial decorrelation.
-The effective decorrelation decreases with increasing frequency (see Supplementary Material \cite{supplementary}) and is not simply an e-folding scale~\cite{north2011correlation}.
-The estimated value of $\lambda_{0} = 383 \pm 13$~km is well below the Nyquist wavelength of 5$^{\circ}$ in the data, providing reassurance that the identified background is indeed associated with random fluctuations with spatial decorrelation smaller than the smallest resolvable waves.
-In addition, $\lambda_{0}$ should also be compared with the Rossby deformation radius, the scale on which planetary rotation becomes important, and one can no longer expect statistical isotropy to hold.
-As a rule of thumb, the typical Rossby deformation radius in Earth's atmosphere is about 1000~km, but can vary between 200~km and 2000~km, depending on latitude, height, and circumstances.
-To the extent that rotation is indeed the limiting factor in determining the decorrelation scale, the estimated value of $\lambda_{0}$ can be interpreted as an effective Rossby deformation radius.
-Finally, in addition to determining the spatial decorrelation, $\lambda_{0}$ also determines the scale, $l=16$ or 11.25$^{\circ}$ (the maximum in Fig.~\ref{fig:fig02}), above which the dissipation mechanism is dominated by linear relaxation and below which, diffusion.
+The effective decorrelation decreases with increasing frequency (Supporting Information S3) and is not simply an e-folding scale~\cite{north2011correlation}.
+The estimated value of $\lambda_{0} = 384 \pm 2$~km is well below the Nyquist wavelength of 5$^{\circ}$ in the data, consistent with random fluctuations with spatial decorrelation smaller than the smallest resolvable waves.
+In addition, $\lambda_{0}$ is also smaller than the typical Rossby deformation radius, providing further reassurance that the background is associated with random fluctuations and suggesting that it is constrained by linear wave dynamics.